-TADM settings are only available if the ML STAR VENUS TADM feature 5.1 is installed.
+TADM settings are only available if the VENUS TADM feature is enabled.
 For more information, contact a local Hamilton Representative.

-VENUS TADM Feature 5.1 records and monitors pressure curves for every individual pipetting channel.
+VENUS TADM records and monitors pressure curves for every individual pipetting channel.
 It defines customized tolerance bands for acceptable pipetting limits and detects a wide variety of pipetting errors and sample conditions.
-TADM features help in customizing liquid classes and monitor processes at the same time gives the opportunity to have a look inside the pipetting channel.
-With VENUS M Software, the TADM test aspiration pressure curves are analysed to indicate pipetting performance.
+TADM features help in customizing liquid classes and monitor processes at the same time provides the opportunity to look inside the pipetting channel.
+With VENUS Software, the TADM test aspiration pressure curves are analyzed, to indicate pipetting performance.

-4 ML VENUS Software Tour
+4 VENUS Software Tour

-VENUS Software allows programming the ML STAR instrument according to the needs of the workflow and assay.
-Like any other software by Hamilton, Hamilton-specific terms are used.
-Some terms are explained in short summaries to make the programming easier.
+VENUS Software allows programming the Microlab STAR or Microlab VANTAGE instrument according to the needs of the workflow and assay.
+Like any other software from Hamilton, Hamilton-specific terms are used.
+Some terms are explained in short summaries to make programming easier.